Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes: Training of Neural Networks with Multiple Detection Classes

-To train a neural network consisting of multiple abstain classes, we follow a similar combination of loss functions as in~\eqref{eq: loss_abstain}.
+We follow a similar combination of loss functions to train a neural network consisting of multiple abstain classes as in~\eqref{eq: loss_abstain}.
 While the last term ($L_{\textrm{Natural}}$) can be computed efficiently, the first and second terms cannot be computed efficiently because even evaluating the functions~$ L_{\textrm{Robust}}$ and $L_{\textrm{Robust}}^{\textrm{Abstain}}$ requires maximizing nonconcave functions.
-Thus, instead of minimizing these two terms, we will minimize their upper-bounds.
+Thus, we will minimize their upper bounds instead of minimizing these two terms.
 Particularly, following~\citep[Equation~(17)]{sheikholeslami2020minimum}, we use $\bar{L}_{\textrm{Robust}}$ as an upper-bound to $L_{\textrm{Robust}}$.
 This upper-bound is obtained by the IBP relaxation procedure described in subsection~\ref{subsec:IBP}.
 To obtain an upper-bound for the Robust-Abstain loss term $L_{\textrm{Robust}}^{\textrm{Abstain}}$ in \eqref{eq: loss_abstain}, let us first start by clarifying its definition in the multi-abstain class scenario: This definition implies that the classification is considered ``correct'' for a given input if the predicted label is the ground-truth label or if it is assigned to one of the abstain classes.
 Since the maximization problem w.r.t. $\{\delta_i\}$ is nonconcave, it is hard to even evaluate $L_{\textrm{Robust}}^{\textrm{Abstain}}$.
-Thus, we minimize an efficiently computable upper-bound of this loss function as described in Theorem~\ref{thm: abstain_loss}.
+Thus, we minimize an efficiently computable upper bound of this loss function as described in Theorem~\ref{thm: abstain_loss}.